geclower/BroadwayAPI/ReadMe.md

 `api/shows/nonmusicals` - This will give an array of objects of only the plays currently running.

 `api/shows/*name of show*` - This will allow a singular search based on the title of the show.
-The formatting of this request is specific.
-The title does need to be capitalized. `api/shows/Hamilton` will work. `api/shows/hamilton` will not.
+The formatting of this request is specific. **The title needs to be capitalized.**  `api/shows/Hamilton` will work. `api/shows/hamilton` will not.
 If the show has multiple words in the title the formatting should be as follows: `api/shows/The%20Lion%20King`.
 If the show has punctuation in the title just use it as normal.
-The formatting is: `api/shows/Moulin%20Rouge!` or `api/shows/&%Juliet`.
+The formatting is: `api/shows/Moulin%20Rouge!` or `api/shows/&%20Juliet`.

 The following is an example of the data set that each object provides: